vladcrc/Project_Slots/README.md

 # Slot Machine Simulation Project

 ## Introduction
-Our project simulates a slot machine game using a hardware platform.
+My project simulates a slot machine game using a hardware platform.
 This game is a replica of a slot machine.

 ### What the project does
 The project allows users to experience the basic mechanics of a slot game.
 By pressing a button, an animation symbolizing the run is triggered, and the result is displayed by a combination of emojis.